We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Using keyword research to help you find your niche

-The simplest way to identify a niche is to use a keyword research tool (like Semrush or Ahrefs) to find niche markets and see what sort of competition is operating in them.
+One of the best ways to identify a niche is to use a keyword research tool (like Semrush or Ahrefs).

-Let’s say you’re thinking of creating an online store to sell musical instruments, and you’re wondering what type of instrument you should focus on.
+Let’s say you’re thinking of creating an online store to sell musical instruments, and you’re wondering what type of instrument to focus on.

-By using a keyword research tool, you’d learn that there are 8,500 searches per month for the search term ‘buy guitar’ and only 1,300 for ‘buy banjo.’
+By using a keyword research tool, you might learn that there are 8,500 searches per month for the search term ‘buy guitar’ and 1,300 for ‘buy banjo.’

-The question is whether there are already a lot of retailers dominating the search results for this product — people might have beaten you to this niche.
+The question is whether there are already a lot of retailers dominating the search results for this product — competitors might have beaten you to this niche.

 To find out, you need to look at ‘keyword difficulty.’
 This is a score given — in one format or another — by keyword research tools.